Shareware: Nagware

 Nagware (also known as begware, annoyware or a nagscreen) is a pejorative term for shareware that persistently reminds the user to purchase a license.
 It usually does this by popping up a message when the user starts the program, or intermittently while the user is using the application.
-These messages can appear as windows obscuring part of the screen, or as message boxes that can quickly be closed.
-Some nagware keeps the message up for a certain time period, forcing the user to wait to continue to use the program.
-Unlicensed programs that support printing may superimpose a watermark on the printed output, typically stating that the output was produced by an unlicensed copy.
+These messages can appear as windows obscuring part of the screen, or as modal window message boxes that can quickly be closed.
+Some nagware keeps the message up for a certain time period and locking the application, forcing the user to wait to continue to use the program.
+Unlicensed programs that support printing, photo or video editing may superimpose a watermark on the printed or exported output, typically stating that the output was produced by an unlicensed copy.

 Some titles display a dialog box with payment information and a message that paying will remove the notice, which is usually displayed either upon startup or after an interval while the application is running.
 These notices are designed to annoy the user into paying.

 Postcardware

 Postcardware, also called just cardware, is a style of software distribution similar to shareware, distributed by the author on the condition that users send the author a postcard.
-A variation of cardware, Emailware, uses the same approach but requires the user to send the author an email.
+A variation of cardware, emailware, uses the same approach but requires the user to send the author an email.
 Postcardware, like other novelty software distribution terms, is often not strictly enforced.
 Cardware is similar to beerware.

 The concept was first used by Aaron Giles, author of JPEGView.
 Another well-known piece of postcardware is the roguelike game Ancient Domains of Mystery, whose author collects postcards from around the world.
 Orbitron is distributed as postcardware.
 Exifer is a popular application among digital photographers that has been postcardware.
 Caledos Automatic Wallpaper Changer is a "still alive" project cardware.
 "Empathy" is a postcardware for password-protected executables.
 Dual Module Player and Linux were also postcardware for a long time.
 An example for emailware is the video game Jump 'n Bump.
-Another popular postcardware company is the Laravel package developers from Spatie, which have released over 200 open-source packages to the Laravel framework, which are postcardware licensed, and all shown at their website.
+Another popular postcardware company is the Laravel package developers from Spatie, which has released over 200 open-source packages to the Laravel framework, which are postcardware licensed, and all shown at their website.

 History

 In 1982, Andrew Fluegelman created a program for the IBM PC called PC-Talk, a telecommunications program, and used the term freeware; he described it "as an experiment in economics more than altruism".
 About the same time, Jim "Button" Knopf released PC-File, a database program, calling it user-supported software.
 Not much later, Bob Wallace produced PC-Write, a word processor, and called it shareware.
 Appearing in an episode of Horizon titled Psychedelic Science originally broadcast 5 April 1998, Bob Wallace said the idea for shareware came to him "to some extent as a result of my psychedelic experience".

+Fluegelman said that his experience as a book publisher and author discouraged him from finding a traditional software publisher.
+KQED pledge drives inspired his distribution method, as well as his not knowing how to implement copy protection.